If you’ve browsed for skincare online or in-store, you’ve no doubt seen vitamin C listed as a key ingredient across multiple products.

 A serum is a great way to apply vitamin C because serums generally contain a higher concentration of active ingredients compared to other products like moisturisers and creams.

-Software’s Vitamin C + Ferulic Serum happens to fall smack-bang in the middle, containing 15 per cent vitamin C. This serum brightens and firms skin, evens skin tone, stimulates collagen and helps to reduce fine lines.
+Software’s Vitamin C + Ferulic Serum happens to fall smack-bang in the middle, containing 15% vitamin C. This serum brightens and firms the skin, evens out the skin tone, stimulates collagen and helps to reduce fine lines.

 Plus, it protects your precious skin cells from free radicals caused by UV rays and environmental stressors.